Binder Jetting is a powder bed based Additive Manufacturing aka 3D Printing technology.

 lowered by one layer thickness.
-The next layer of powder is applied and binder is dispensed.
+The next layer of powder is applied and the binder is dispensed.
 The binder infuses through the top layer and bonds it with the layer underneath.
 Layer by layer the part grows.
 At the end of the process, excess powder is extracted for recycling and the part can be removed.
 See a video of the process here “Sands” summarises materials used for casting patterns and cores.
 Zircon and Chromite are natural occurring sands being used.
 But also synthetic materials such as Tungsten Carbide, Silica-Sand and